google-deepmind/torax/docs/configuration.rst

 transport
 ---------

-Select and configure various transport models, such as constant diffusivity, critical gradient model (CGM), or the QuaLiKiz neural network (QLKNN10D).
+Select and configure various transport models.
 The dictionary consists of keys common to all transport models, and additional nested dictionaries were parameters pertaining to a specific transport model are defined.

 ``transport_model`` (str = 'constant')
   Select the transport model according to the following options: